QihanZhao-bit/posture-monitoring-belt/README.md

 3. Enable I2C for communication with the MPU6050 sensors.
 4. Enable USART2 for Bluetooth output.
 5. Enable USART1 if additional debugging output is required.
-6. Generate the project for STM32CubeIDE.
-7. Open the generated project in STM32CubeIDE.
+6. Open the generated project in STM32CubeIDE.
-8. Add the NanoEdge AI files to the project.
+7. Add the NanoEdge AI files to the project.
-9. Add the NanoEdge AI include path in the compiler settings.
+8. Add the NanoEdge AI include path in the compiler settings.
-10. Add the NanoEdge AI static library path in the linker settings.
+9. Add the NanoEdge AI static library path in the linker settings.
-11. Build the project.
+10. Build the project.

 ---